720kb/yogurl/README.md

 `.json`

-.... many other to come!
+.... and others to come!

 ###Available Input File Extensions